 Adding an In-Law Suite

-An in-law suite can add a lot of utility to your home, and it may also add to the home’s resale value.
+An secondary suite can add a lot of utility to your home, and it may also add to the home’s resale value.
 For these reasons, many homeowners wonder about having in-law suites added on.
 This is often possible, but of course it comes with a cost.
-The average cost of building a suite onto your current home ranges from $32,000 to $63,000.
-And if you’re building a whole new, separate building, you can anticipate spending at least $120,000, often more.
+The average cost of building a suite addition onto your current home ranges from $32,000 to $63,000.
+And if you’re building a whole new, separate building, you can anticipate a cost of at least $120,000, often more.

 Using an In-Law Suite to Sell Your Home